Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• The downside volatility over 5 years of Vanguard Small Cap Value Index Fund is 19.1%, which is larger, thus worse compared to the benchmark SPY (15.3%) in the same period.
+• Looking at the downside deviation of 15.5% in the last 5 years of Vanguard Small Cap Value Index Fund, we see it is relatively larger, thus worse in comparison to the benchmark SPY (12.4%)

-• During the last 3 years, the downside volatility is 14.4%, which is higher, thus worse than the value of 12.3% from the benchmark.
+• During the last 3 years, the downside deviation is 13.8%, which is larger, thus worse than the value of 12% from the benchmark.

 Sharpe: